Rabbit Toys

 Quality can also make a difference, especially when it comes to chew sticks like apple or pear wood.
 Many times, commercially available apple wood sticks have been dried to the point in which they are pretty tasteless to the bunny.
 If you offer sticks that have been recently harvested and dried, your bunny may be much more interested.
 Another tip is to try different thicknesses.
 Some bunnies prefer twigs, while others like thicker branches (I'm talking about the diameter of your finger).
 See what they like.

 These cat tunnels can also be used as rabbit toys.
 They are easy to clean, but might not last long if your rabbit is a chewer.
+Once holds appear, or the metal wiring on the frame gets exposed, throw out the tunnel to keep your bunny safe.

 Photo by cynoclub| Shutterstock.com